 Under certain circumstances, multiple imports into the server are required to import all tags of interest.
 This is the case with importing VersaPro System variables and non-System variables into the same OPC server project.
-In the Database Creation dialog under Device Properties, click the selection Perform the following action.
+Recall the selection "Perform the following action" in the Database Creation dialog under Device Properties.
 The options available are "Delete on create," "Overwrite as necessary," "Do not overwrite" and "Do not overwrite, log error."
-After the first OPC server import/database creation is done, check that the action is set to "Do not overwrite" or "Do not overwrite, log error' for future imports.
-This will import tags without deleting or overwriting tags previously imported.
+After the first OPC server import/database creation is done, check that the action is set to "Do not overwrite" or "Do not overwrite, log error" for future imports.
+This will allow tags to be imported without deleting or overwriting tags that have been imported previously.